LLMs, You Can Evaluate It! Design of Multi-perspective Report Evaluation for Security Operation Centers

-\textbf{Evaluation criterion (11): Clarity of analysis scope and responsibility boundaries to facilitate seamless escalation and role demarcation.} Participants emphasized that effective analysis reports clearly define the scope of investigation performed by the SOC and explicitly state responsibility boundaries for subsequent actions.
-High-quality reports do not attempt to exhaustively cover all aspects of an incident; instead, they clarify what has been analyzed within the SOC’s visibility, what conclusions can be reasonably drawn, and where responsibility is intentionally handed over to other stakeholders, such as CSIRT teams or customer-side organizations.
-This clarity facilitates seamless escalation, avoids redundant or speculative analysis beyond the analyst’s remit, and enables efficient collaboration across roles and organizational layers based on a shared understanding of ownership and accountability. \emph{``It is essential to clearly state what has been analyzed and what our assessment is, and then promptly escalate the case once it goes beyond our scope.
+\textbf{Evaluation criterion (11): Clarity of analysis scope and responsibility boundaries to facilitate seamless escalation and role demarcation.} The participants emphasized that effective analysis reports clearly define the scope of investigation performed by SOC practitioners and explicitly state responsibility boundaries for subsequent actions.
+High-quality reports do not attempt to exhaustively cover all aspects of an incident: instead, they clarify what has been analyzed, what conclusions can be reasonably drawn, and where responsibility is intentionally handed over to other stakeholders, such as CSIRT teams or customer-side organizations.
+This clarity facilitates seamless escalation, avoids redundant analysis, and enables efficient collaboration across roles and organizational layers. \emph{``It is essential to clearly state what has been analyzed and what our assessment is, and then promptly escalate the case once it goes beyond our scope.
 Defining the boundary and handing it over early is crucial for enabling rapid and effective response.''} –- UserID~12. \emph{``Because roles and scopes are clearly defined—both between SOC and CSIRT and across Tier 1, Tier 2, and senior analysts—we can escalate without hesitation and avoid over-analyzing matters that fall outside our responsibility.''} –- UserID~11.